 Essential Oil Bug Repellent For Clothing

 This is a super simple recipe and it is safe for the skin.
 However, always remember: if you’ve never used certain oils or plants before, do a skin test to be sure you won’t have a negative reaction.

-- 2 Quarts Water
+- 2 quarts water

-Place 1 quart of water into a saucepan with the Rosemary and boil it for about 20-25 minutes.
+- Place 1 quart of water into a saucepan with the rosemary and boil it for about 20-25 minutes.

 - Shake.
 Keep this spray stored in the refrigerator so it doesn’t spoil.
 You’ll know when it isn’t going to be useful any longer when the scent becomes weak.
 You can apply this directly onto you and your pets’ skin.